Welcome to the

 “Development and assessment of two fixed-array microphones for

-aids,” J. Rehab.
+use with hearing aids,” J. Rehab.
 Res.
 Developm.
 30, 73-81.

 - Soede, W., Berkhout, A.J., and Bilsen, F.A.
 (1993).